 - Omega Nu rummage sale At Mother Lode Fairgrounds, Admission is free.
 Proceeds benefit scholarships and women in need in Tuolumne County.
 For more information call 209 536-0524

-- Orient Express Run Chinese Camp is sponsored by the Sunrise Rotary Club of Chinese Camp.
+- Orient Express Run Chinese Camp is sponsored by the Sonora Sunrise Rotary.
 Proceeds benefit Tuolumne County Special Olympics.
-For more info call 586 4802

 - Annual Nordic Holiday Race- Yosemite Badger Bass Enjoy great skiing and crazy costumes at this fun two day annual event.
 18km classic race, a downhill telemark race, and a 38km freestyle race to scenic Glacier Point and back.